filecoin-project/venus/.github/ISSUE_TEMPLATE/bug_report.md

 **Diagnostic information:**
 <!-- Please run the following commands and paste the output here: -->

-- Filecoin Version: <!-- go-filecoin version -->
+- Filecoin Version: <!-- venus version -->
-- Filecoin Inspect Output: <!-- go-filecoin inspect all -->
+- Filecoin Inspect Output: <!--venus inspect all -->
 - Initialization Command: <!-- If you have having issues connecting to the network, what command did you use to initialize? -->